-Hi-Vis Futures: Alexander Boynes and Mandy Martin with musician and composer Tristen Parr
+Hi-Vis Futures: Alexander Boynes and Mandy Martin with sound by Tristen Parr

 From ‘eco’ to ‘FIFO’.
 From high-value to high-vis.
 This art installation encompasses the complex political, environmental and fundamental social issues that are occurring right now and for the visible future.